 “As-Built” or “Record Drawings”: The Architect-Engineer and/or the Project Manager has obtained and distributed existing “as-built” or “record drawings” to the Design Team.

-Rendering: The need for a rendering has been determined with and negotiated with DFMS, and included in the Phase A submittal.
+Rendering: The need for a rendering has been determined with and negotiated with Project Manager , and included in the Phase A submittal.

 Subsurface, Topographic and other Surveys: The Architect-Engineer has coordinated and received subsurface, topographic and other surveys necessary to the Project.
-These services were obtained under contract to DFMS.
+These services were obtained under contract to DFMS Project Management.
 See Section 210 Survey Requirements, Section 211 Subsurface Investigations and Section 212 Hazardous Materials.

-Facilities Management MEP Submittal: See Section 303.3 for submittal requirements.
+Facilities Management and Safety MEP Submittal: See Section 303.3 for submittal requirements.

 Code and Regulatory Requirements: